Algebraic Weaves and Braid Varieties: Introduction

 \section{Introduction}

 This article studies braid varieties, a class of affine algebraic varieties associated to positive braids, and their relation to contact and symplectic geometry.
 First, the geometric properties of braid varieties are studied, including the construction of torus actions and holomorphic symplectic structures on their quotients.
 Then, we construct correspondences between these braid varieties by using certain moduli spaces associated to weaves, a class of labeled planar diagrams.
-These geometric correspondences are shown to induce valuable stratifications for braid varieties and their quotients, also unifying known constructions of A. Mellit, in the case of character varieties, and M. Henry and D. Rutherford, in the case of augmentation varieties.
+These geometric correspondences are shown to induce valuable \dec s for braid varieties and their quotients, also unifying known constructions of P. Boalch and A. Mellit, in the case of character varieties, and M. Henry and D. Rutherford, in the case of augmentation varieties.

 The diagrammatic calculus based on weaves, presented in Section \ref{sec: alg weaves}, allows for direct and explicit computations, and we provide new constructions of embedded exact Lagrangian fillings for Legendrian links through combinatorial methods.
-The main results of the article are Theorems \ref{thm:main1}, \ref{thm:main2}, \ref{thm:main3} and \ref{thm:main4}, and several detailed examples are provided throughout the manuscript.
-In particular, we believe that both the construction of a holomorphic symplectic structure on augmentation varieties, developed in Section \ref{sec:symplecticform}, and the relation between weaves and cluster structures, as discussed in Section \ref{sec:cluster}, is of value for contact and symplectic geometry.
+The main results of the article are Theorems \ref{thm:main1}, \ref{thm:main2} and \ref{thm:main3}, and several detailed examples are provided throughout the manuscript.
+In particular, we believe that the construction of a holomorphic symplectic structure on augmentation varieties, developed in Section \ref{sec:symplecticform} is of value for contact and symplectic geometry.